- You are here:

 Related resources

-Agents must seize this moment to shine as Renters’ Rights Bill clears parliament
+Agents must seize this moment to shine as Renters’ Rights Act clears parliament

-MPs completed the final parliamentary stage of the Bill on Wednesday, 22 October 2025, leaving only the rubber stamp of Royal Assent before it becomes the Renters’ Rights Act 2025.
-Implementation will be staged via secondary legislation; no dates have been confirmed, but the UK Government will allow time for a smooth transition and engage the sector on commencement dates.
+The legislation gained Royal Assent on 27 October 2025.
+Implementation will be staged via secondary legislation, and the UK Government has stated it will allow time for a smooth transition and engage the sector on commencement dates.
 Propertymark has hit the ground running, with training, events, and downloadable resources to support the sector through the most significant transition in private renting for a generation.

 New data law signals a chance for agents to do things differently